How to get more milk

 Find related content

-Hand expression – how to do it
+Hand expressing breast milk – how to do it

 In this video, you can see how to express milk by hand after birth and how to store the milk.